Qudit-native measurement protocol for dynamical correlations using Hadamard tests: Numerical results

 \subsection{Quench dynamics in a spin-1 XXZ chain}

 We consider an XXZ chain of $N$ spin-1 particles, whose Hamiltonian is given by

-Here, $\hat{S}_i^\alpha$ with $\alpha \in \{ x, y, z \}$ are spin-1 matrices acting on spin~$i$, while $J_{xy}$ and $J_{z}$ denote the interaction strengths in the $xy$-plane and in $z$-direction, respectively.
-In order to initiate quench dynamics, we prepare the system in the symmetric superposition of the two Néel states (ground state for $J_z / J_{xy} \to \infty$) and evolve it under the Hamiltonian~\labelcref{eq:xxz-hamiltonian} with $J_z / J_{xy} = 0.5$.
+Here, $\hat{S}_i^\alpha$, with $\alpha \in \{ x, y, z \}$, are spin-1 matrices acting on spin~$i$, while $J_{xy}$ and $J_{z}$ denote the interaction strengths in the $xy$-plane and in $z$-direction, respectively.
+In order to initiate quench dynamics, we prepare the system deeply in the antiferromagnetic Néel phase, corresponding to the ground state for $J_z / J_{xy} \to \infty$.
+Since the ground state is degenerate in this limit, we choose a $\mathbb{Z}_2$-symmetric superposition of the two Néel states, but this choice is not crucial for our purposes.
+The system is then evolved under the Hamiltonian~\labelcref{eq:xxz-hamiltonian} with $J_z / J_{xy} = 0.5$, which on the phase diagram lies in the bulk of the so-called Haldane phase~\cite{Chen2003}.
+While the initial state is characterized by antiferromagnetic order, which exhibits non-decaying spin--spin correlations, the Haldane phase is a gapped topological phase, characterized by non-vanishing string correlations.
+Moreover, it is considered a disordered phase; i.e., spin--spin correlations decay exponentially.
+Therefore, quenching from the antiferromagnetic phase to the Haldane phase, we expect to observe non-trivial dynamics in the two-point dynamical spin--spin correlations.